zenwaycode/create-react-app/packages/react-scripts/README.md

 ### Making changes and testing

-To test your local changes, link the local repository to the application:
+To test your local changes, use [Verdaccio](https://verdaccio.org/en/) or link the local repository to the application:

 1. In the `create-react-app/packages/react-scripts` directory, install
    dependencies and make a link of the package: